Who is a Non-Resident Indian (NRI)?

 Can NRI Invest in India?

-Yes, There are many options for NRI investment in India.
-NRI can invest in India through various mediums including Equity, Mutual Funds, Fixed Deposit, Government securities, Bonds among others.
-And this range of options has its own requirements to be fulfilled by NRIs.
-For example, in order to invest in stocks, NRIs will need a demat and trading account under the Portfolio Investment NRI Scheme (PINS) while to subscribe to Initial Public Offerings (IPOs) must have a Non-Resident External (NRE Account)/Non-Resident Ordinary (NRO) account.
+Yes.
+There are many options for NRI investment in India.
+NRIs can invest in India through various mediums including Equity, Mutual Funds, Fixed Deposit, Government securities, Bonds among others.
+Each option has its own requirements.
+For example, to invest in stocks, NRIs will need a demat and trading account under the Portfolio Investment NRI Scheme (PINS) while to subscribe to Initial Public Offerings (IPOs) they must have a Non-Resident External (NRE Account)/Non-Resident Ordinary (NRO) account.

 Can NRIs invest in Mutual Fund schemes in India?

-• United States Person as defined under the Laws of the United States of America, including, without limitation, the rules and regulations promulgated by the U.S. Securities and Exchange Commission and the U.S. Commodity Futures Trading Commission.
+- United States Person as defined under the Laws of the United States of America, including rules and regulations promulgated by the U.S. Securities and Exchange Commission and the U.S. Commodity Futures Trading Commission.

 Explore the best NRI investment in India opportunities to unlock best opportunities and benefits.